On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Visa Security Program Fee

 Proposed Rule Stage.
 On November 14, 2019, U.S. Citizenship and Immigration Services (USCIS) proposed changing application and petition filing fees and making other forms processing changes.
 USCIS accepted public comments on the proposals until February 10, 2020.
 See NAFSA's page for details.
+The Spring 2020 regulatory agenda entry for this time RIN 16150-AC18 has a target date of 09/00/2020.

 Electronic Processing of Immigration Benefit Requests